 About ENGIE Laborelec

-ENGIE Laborelec is a leading research and competence centre in electrical power technology, with competences covering the entire electricity value chain: generation, transmission and distribution, and end-use.
+ENGIE Laborelec is a leading research and competence center in electrical power technology, with competences covering the entire electricity value chain: generation, transmission and distribution, and end-use.
 ENGIE Laborelec offers its specialized research and technical services in each of these domains, to companies all over the world.
 ENGIE Laborelec belongs to ENGIE (>99%) and is one of its main expertise centers.
 ENGIE is a global energy and services Group (65 billion Euros in 2017, 150.000 employees, 70 countries) focused on three core activities : low-carbon power generation (mainly based on natural gas and renewable energy); global networks and customer solutions.
 Driven by its ambition to contribute to a harmonious progress, ENGIE takes up major global challenges such as the fight against global warming, access to energy to all, or mobility, and offers its residential customers, businesses and communities energy production solutions and services that reconcile individual and collective interests.

 About AGC Glass Europe, a European leader in flat glass